Plastic bag bans in Australia: South Australia

 The Plastic Shopping Bags (Waste Avoidance) Bill passed the Parliament of South Australia on 13 November 2008, with a transitional period of 1 January to 4 May 2009.
 With an official start date of 4 May 2009, South Australia was the first state or territory in Australia to ban plastic bags at the checkout, with retailers facing fines of up to $5,000 for distributing banned bags and retailer suppliers fined up to $20,000.
 The ban does not extend to heavier plastic bags or fruit and vegetable bags.

 Northern Territory

 The Northern Territory banned plastic bags with effect from 1 September 2011.
 Biodegradable and heavier bags remain legal.

 Australian Capital Territory

-The ACT was the second jurisdiction after South Australia to pass a law banning plastic bags, with the ban entering into effect on 1 November 2011.
+The ACT was the third jurisdiction after The Northern Territory to pass a law banning plastic bags, with the ban entering into effect on 1 November 2011.
 Plastic barrier bags for fruit and vegetables are exempt.

 Tasmania

 In 2003 Coles Bay was the first Australian town to completely ban non-biodegradable plastic bags.
 In November 2010 a Greens motion introduced to Tasmania's parliament to ban plastic bags received tripartisan support from Labor, the Liberals and the Greens.
 A statewide ban began on 1 November 2013.
 A 2015 review found widespread support for the ban but a mixed environmental impact.